In this article

 - Block common application's full domain list in a single click with AppAware, making it easy to block access to apps like Discord or GitLab

-- Dive into advanced settings to block threats like trackers, parked sites, or malicious domains
+- Dive into Labs to test experimental features and block threats like parked sites or uncategorized domains

 - Schedule Filtering Policies for specific times of day or week